'''

 # try to infer T

-T = float
+T = T or _infer_type(predicate)

 # core search functionality